 - In Finland, a teenaged girl coaxed some older boys to kill her mother over domestic differences; fortunately, the crossbow bolt intended to do the job only grazed her skull, and she managed to escape.

-- One that changed (a small part of) history: One fine summer evening in Nepal, Crown Prince Dipendra walked into a family dinner and shot the whole place up, killing his father, King Birendra, his mother, Queen Aishwarya, two of his siblings, and five other relatives, before killing himself (although he would then take a few days to die).
+- One that changed (a small part of) history: one fine summer evening in Nepal, Crown Prince Dipendra walked into a family dinner and shot the whole place up, killing his father, King Birendra, his mother, Queen Aishwarya, two of his siblings, and five other relatives, before killing himself (although he would then take a few days to die).
 As a result, his uncle Gyanendra took the throne.
-Through a long series of events, this massacre leads to the abolition of the Nepalese monarchy in 2008.
+Through a long series of events, this massacre led to the abolition of the Nepalese monarchy in 2008.

 - That's the official version, anyway.
 Many in Nepal accused Gyanendra of being an Evil Uncle who arranged the massacre (in collaboration with Chinese spies) and framing Dipendra, so that he could have the throne for himself.
-Fueling this theory is the claim that the right-handed Dipendra was "shot himself" in the left side of his head, which is a relatively unlikely suicide.
+Fueling this theory is the claim that the right-handed Dipendra "shot himself" in the left side of his head, which is a relatively unlikely suicide.

 - In 2011, a seventeen-year-old boy by the name of Tyler Hadley murdered his parents with a hammer.
 Then he threw a massive Wild Teen Party.